PM sends Royal Navy vessels and surveillance planes to support Israel

 Israeli Prime Minister Benjamin Netanyahu has vowed that “every Hamas member is a dead man”, with reports suggesting a ground offensive into Gaza is being prepared — a move likely to increase the death toll.

-Sadiq Khan, the Labour mayor of London, has written to Foreign Secretary James Cleverly pushing for “urgent action” to deliver humanitarian access and support to and from Gaza following similar calls by the United Nations and the World Health Organisation.
+Sadiq Khan, the Labour mayor of London, has written to Foreign Secretary James Cleverly pushing for “urgent action” to deliver humanitarian access to Gaza following similar calls by the United Nations and the World Health Organisation.

+Labour’s shadow foreign secretary David Lammy also urged “for food, water, medicines and electricity” supplies to be made available.

+Alicia Kearns, Conservative chairwoman of the Foreign Affairs Select Committee, told LBC that Tel Aviv has “a duty under international humanitarian law” to ensure those in Gaza have access to medical aid and water.

 The Foreign Office published a video on social media on Thursday of Mr Cleverly speaking during his visit to Israel.